-Briefly describe how the County and City cross-collaborated to conduct consultation that identified an
+Briefly describe how the Staff of the Food Hub was consulted via a meeting with grantee staff from the

 Agency/Group/Organization was consulted.
-What increase in shelter needs driven by insufficient wages, evictions, unsustainable cost
+What Human Services department/CoC.
+Increased education is needed in the community on the issues of poverty and homelessness, increased resources

-are the anticipated outcomes of the consultation of living increases, and high rental costs.
-Advised that City/County should provide
+are the anticipated outcomes of the consultation or

-or areas for improved coordination? incentives to build new affordable units and implement a requirement for
+areas for improved coordination? around the availability of social services to identify gaps and areas of need, and

-• affordability in all new housing developments built county-wide.
-City/County

-governments have pledged to work collaboratively to collective leverage available

-resources to address homelessness.

-, Agency/Group/Organization COMMUNITY ACTION PARTNERSHIP OF LANCASTER COUNTY (CAP)
+facilitation of partnerships between social service providers by the

+authority/CoC, and better training and resources around the Empower Lancaster

+software and CHART system.

+17 Agency/Group/Organization Tenfold

 Agency/Group/Organization Type Housing

 Services - Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-homeless

 Services-Health

 Services-Education

 Services-Employment

-Service-Fair Housing

-Services - Victims

 What section of the Plan was addressed by Housing Need Assessment

 Consultation?
 Homeless Needs - Chronically homeless

 Homeless Needs - Families with children

 Homelessness Needs - Veterans

 Homelessness Needs - Unaccompanied youth

 Homelessness Strategy

-Non-Homeless Special Needs

 Anti-poverty Strategy